capacitor-community/intune/website/docs/azure.md

 Much of the work in enabling Intune and Microsoft Authentication support requires configuration in Azure AD and the Microsoft Endpoint Manager.

+This list of tasks can be shared with your Azure administrator if necessary to help correctly configure the backend to enable Intune and Microsoft Authentication to work correctly.

 ## Registering Apps

 Your apps need to be registered in Azure in two places: